-average Pensionable Salary in any one of the 5 years ending on Normal Retirement Date, or date of exit if earlier.
+average Pensionable Salary in 3 consecutive years ending on Normal Retirement Date, or date of exit if earlier.

-average Pensionable Salary over any period of 3 consecutive years during the last 10 years' service.
+- average Pensionable Salary over any period of 3 consecutive years during the last 10 years' service. - (Where Pensionable Service is less than 3 consecutive years then Final Pensionable Salary will be the average of your Pensionable Salary over your actual period of service).